 Q standing in our minds always for this matrix -- in this case

 it's square, it's -- so these are the Okay. columns of Q, of course.

 What's Q inverse?
 For a matrix that has these orthonormal columns,

 So I took the dot product -- ye, somehow, it didn't -- I we know that the inverse is the same as the transpose.

 So here is the beautiful -- there is the -- the great haven't learned anything. description, the factorization of a symmetric matrix.

 And this is, like, one of the famous theorems of linear algebra, that if I have a symmetric matrix, it can be factored in this form.

 It -- it completely displays the eigenvalues and eigenvectors the symmetry of the -- of the whole thing, because -- that product, Q times lambda times Q transpose, if I transpose it, it -- this comes in this position and we get that matrix back again.

-So that's -- in mathematics, that's called the spectral Spectrum is the set of eigenvalues of a matrix.
+So that's -- in mathematics, that's called the spectral Spectrum is the set of eigenvalues of a matrix. theorem.

 Spec- it somehow comes from the idea of the spectrum of light as a combination of pure things -- where our matrix is broken down into pure eigenvalues and eigenvectors -- in mechanics it's often called the principle axis theorem.